janelleeeeeee/EDM/README.md

 ## EDM-Portfolio-Janelle
 This portfolio will contain copies of my Enterprise Data Management Lab Exercises
 ## About Me
-Janelle Bognot is a dedicated college student pursuing a Bachelor of Science in Information Systems.
-She is passionate about technology and problem-solving, with a strong interest in data management, software development, and system analysis.
-Eager to learn and grow, she has worked on various projects to enhance her technical skills.
-Janelle is committed to developing her knowledge and preparing for future opportunities in the field of information systems.
+Hi, I’m Janelle Bognot, a BS Information Systems student.
+I am interested in technology and how it can be used to solve real-world problems.
+I’m eager to learn and gain practical experience in system development, data management, and IT solutions.
+Through my studies, I am developing skills in programming, database management, and project management.
+I am constantly searching for opportunities to grow, improve, and apply my knowledge in meaningful ways.
 ## Education
 - College: City College of Angeles (currently taking a BS in Information Systems)
 - Senior High School: Angeles City Senior High School (ABM)